beresandras/image-augmentation-layers-keras/README.md

 # Custom Image Augmentation Layers with Keras

-This repository contains an implementation of 4 custom image augmentation layers:
+This repository contains an implementation of 4 custom image augmentation layers in Keras:
 - **RandomGaussianNoise**: applies additive normal-distributed pixel noise to the image with given standard deviation
 - **RandomResizedCrop**: crops and resizes a part of the image with given aspect ratio and zoom range to its original resolution
 - **RandomColorJitter**: distorts the color distibutions of images in torchvision-style
 - **RandomColorAffine**: distorts the color distibutions of images by applying a random affine transformation in color space

 Using custom Keras preprocessing layers for data augmentation has the following two advantages:
 - the data augmentation will run on GPU in batches, so the training will not be bottlenecked by the data pipeline in environments with constrained CPU resources (such as a Colab Notebook, or a personal machine)
 - deployment is easier as the data preprocessing pipeline is encapsulated in the model, and does not have to be reimplemented when deploying it

 ## Usage: minimal example
 ``` python